“The best defense is a good offense!”

 ► ► ► Take The Lender Litigation Test! ◄ ◄ ◄

-After years of legislative evolution, individual litigation by homeowners against their mortgage lenders has become a viable legal strategy that can be effective and affordable.
-Recent legislation in many states, most notably the Homeowner Bill of Rights (HBOR), gives homeowners the upper hand in defense of legal issues arising from their mortgage.
-Legislators are now holding lenders responsible for RESPA, TILA, HOEPA and HBOR violations, which were previously minimized in most courts.
-Additionally, “MERS” and “improper MHA declination” legal issues give homeowners additional causes of action.
+After years of legislative evolution, individual litigation by homeowners against their mortgage lenders has become a viable legal strategy.
+Recent legislation in most states, most notably the Homeowner Bill of Rights (HBOR), gives homeowners a stronger hand in defending and pursuing relief for legal issues arising from their mortgage.
+Legislators and judges are holding lenders responsible for RESPA, TILA, HOEPA and HBOR violations, which were previously minimized in most courts.
+Additionally, legal issues arising from “MERS” and “improper MHA declinations” are giving homeowners additional causes of action.

 While each case is unique, the mortgage litigation attorneys promoted by MRP typically follow these basic steps: